 Automated Position Reporting System

-In the Anchorage area are I-Gates at KL7AIR-10 on Elmendorf AFB and KL5E-10 in Eagle River.
+In the Anchorage area the I-Gate is KL7AIR-10 on Elmendorf AFB.

 An I-Gate relays APRS position data to the various websites like APRS.FI or FINDU.COM.

 You can also send short ACSII messages over APRS.

 Almost every APRS Client digi-peats position data from others.